Compliance

 3. Add compliance rulesets to the workspace.

-5. Set your minimum score threshold (default is 80%).
+5. Set the Pass threshold (default is 80%).

 No YAML files, workflow changes, or API keys are needed.